Is 2020 an All-Time-Bad NBA Draft Class?

 |-4.9

 Let’s start with the draft’s positives, if only because it’s more fun to celebrate success than to rue failure.
-No. 3 selection LaMelo Ball earned his first All-Star nod last season and looks like a future superstar, as all his top statistical comps are Hall of Famers.
+No. 3 selection LaMelo Ball earned his first All-Star nod last season and looks like a future star, as all his top statistical comps are Hall of Famers.
 Top pick Anthony Edwards—a relatively contentious no. 1 choice at the time—also brims with promise, even if his development has stalled this season amid the dreary discontent in Minnesota.
 He falls short of expectations mainly because most no. 1 picks are spectacular early in their careers, setting a high bar for comparison.
 From the start of the lottery era through the 2019 draft, 54 percent of no. 1 picks made an All-Star or All-NBA team within three seasons; Edwards seems unlikely to reach either mark.

 Neither Ball nor Edwards is the best player from the 2020 draft, however.
 To find the top dog requires venturing outside the top 10—much like how the 2013 draft, with Giannis Antetokounmpo, saw its best player come off the board with the 15th pick.